 - Updated range – updated range and distribution shape based on the mitigations and the validation with the decision makers.
 It may or may not be updated.

 As you probably guessed the ranges then go into a simulation.
 We usually run 2 simulations, before and after mitigations to test whether the decision makers plan is going to work and does in fact reduce the uncertainty significantly.
+By the way, Archer Insight does this automatically.

 FREE DOWNLOAD: PDF version or MS Word version or Updated MS Excel version